What is a Morton's Neuroma?

 It is important to have your foot evaluated if you think you have a neuroma, because other conditions can mimic neuromas, such as a torn plantar plate, a stress fracture of a metatarsal, capsulitis or bursitis, or foot strain/sprain.
 We take x-rays to rule out fractures and can use an ultrasound or MRI to determine the size and extent of the problem.

 Treatment for Morton’s neuroma will often vary, depending on the severity of a patient’s condition.
+Switching to wide shoes and avoiding high heels often can relieve the pain, as well as avoiding getting up on tiptoes.
+Often people who participate in activities such as yoga and pilates, which puts the feet in unusual positions, such as up on their toes repeatedly can cause the neuroma to occur or become inflamed, so avoiding these positions can be part of the treatment.
 In some cases, injections may be helpful for alleviating pain.
+Custom orthotics with padding can often relieve the symptoms of a Morton's neuroma.
 We have an MLS laser in our office that can decrease the inflammation and pain of the neuroma and help prevent surgery.
 Another form of treatment is decompression surgery, where we surgically alleviate the pressure on the nerve.
 In more severe cases, full removal of the neuroma would be required.

 If you’d like more information about Morton’s neuroma, call our office for a proper diagnosis and recommended treatment plan.